daniel-furman/daniel-furman-old/index.md

 ---

-Does grain size influence the rheological behavior of ice at shallow depths of ice sheets?
-What role does the heterogeneous strain state and dynamic microstructure play in these settings?
+How does grain size, strain state, and microstructure influence the rheological behavior of ice at shallow depths among glaciers and ice sheets?

 ---